Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-From our preliminary study, we conclude that KUs offer a new lens through which the code of software systems can be analyzed.
-This conclusion motivates us to study the effectiveness of KUs in \textit{post-release defect prediction} problem.
-Traditionally, defect prediction has relied heavily on code metrics, such as process and product metrics \citep{gyimothy_TSE_metrics_fault_prediction,moser_change_static_code_metrics_defect_prediction,zhang_relationship_line_code_defects,emad_code_process_metrics}.
-We believe that exploring novel types of data for feature engineering is as important as developing or assessing new machine learning approaches for defect prediction.
-The more indicators researchers have, the more ammunition they have to understand bugs and conjecture their real causes.
+\textbf{Motivation.} Traditionally, defect prediction has relied heavily on process, product, and code ownership metrics~\citep{gyimothy_TSE_metrics_fault_prediction,moser_change_static_code_metrics_defect_prediction,zhang_relationship_line_code_defects,emad_code_process_metrics} (traditional metrics).
+KUs offer a new lens through which the code of software systems can be analyzed, since they capture system traits that are not captured by those traditional metrics.
+More generally, we believe that exploring novel types of data for feature engineering is as important as developing or assessing new machine learning approaches for defect prediction.
+The more indicators researchers have, the better equipped they are to understand defects and hypotheisze their underlying causes.